Viren1212/diabetes-prediction-knn/readme.md

 | Without SMOTE | 0.60 | 0.80 |
 | With SMOTE | 0.80 | 0.80 |

+> SMOTE improved diabetic recall by 33% with no accuracy drop — accuracy alone was misleading here.

  Tech Stack
 Python, Pandas, Scikit-learn, Imbalanced-learn, Seaborn